Animal Kinhood Wild animals Endangered

 05

-The Sunda pangolin is one of the few wild mammals that survives inside a city-state of nearly 6 million people.
+The Malayan pangolin is one of the few wild mammals that survives inside a city-state of nearly 6 million people.
 NParks and Nature Society Singapore run an active citizen-monitoring programme.

 06